 While not seeing wildlife at all is hardly a possibility because national parks are full of them, you might get unlucky and not see the Big 5 or only some of the Big 5.
 Please keep in mind that you are in the wild and a game drive is part of the experience, it is not a zoo 🙂

-Do we mind skipping lunch in order to see the leopard?
-Hell yes!
+Did we mind skipping lunch in order to see the leopard?
+Hell no!
 I don’t care about the food, that’s not what we are here for, right?

 So, if you are going on a safari with an aim to see a particular animal, that might not happen (though the chances are still high it will!), but you will for sure see some exotic animals!

-Again, this is wildlife, not a zoo, so please be prepared for it and don’t be very sad if this happens.
-I can promise you still will have a lot of fun!
+Again, this is wildlife, not a zoo, so please be prepared for it and don’t be too sad if this happens.
+I can promise, you still will have a lot of fun!